ibeltagy/pl-semantics/README.md

 * GoldStandardFile: the name is descriptive enough.
 A sample file is resources/sick/sick-rte.gs

-* NumberOfParses: this option is useful if ACTUAL contains ouput of the system for multible parses.
-Make sure to use the correct number of parses.
-If number of parses is 1, use 1.
+* NumberOfColumns[optional, defaul = 1]: number of columns in ACTUAL.
+It is useful in case of STS which outputs two columns, and in multiple parses which outout squared numbers of parses.
+This argument is optional, and its default value is 1.

 Example: after running the system on Condor, you can read the output using the condor script with argument "collect" as shown before.
 One easy way to get the classification/regression score is by piping the output from the condor scrip to the weka script as below:

-	~/mln-semantics$ bin/condor.sh collect 10 | tail -n 1  | bin/weka.sh regress resources/sick/sick-rte.gs  1
+	~/mln-semantics$ bin/condor.sh collect firstExp 10 | tail -n 1  | bin/weka.sh regress resources/sick/sick-rte.gs  1

 Using Boxer